TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas

 In TRANSP, the pellet injector's configuration involves several parameters that determine its starting position and angles.
 The radial starting point is set by \texttt{PLRSTA}, while \texttt{PLYSTA} defines the vertical starting point.
 The toroidal tilt angle, which influences the injector's rotation around the torus, is specified by \texttt{PLPHIA}.
 Additionally, the poloidal tilt angle, affecting the injector's tilt relative to the poloidal plane, is determined by \texttt{PLTHEA}.
 These parameters enable precise control over the injection geometry, impacting the pellet's trajectory and deposition profile within the plasma.

-The \texttt{APEL} parameter specifies the atomic weight of the pellet material, accommodating different isotopes of Hydrogic and impurity species.
+The \texttt{APEL} parameter \mc{is an array specifying} the atomic weight of the material \mc{for each pellet}, accommodating different isotopes of Hydrogenic and impurity species.
 This flexibility allows researchers to model various experimental conditions and their impacts on plasma behavior.
 Additionally, the ablation of the pellet material into the plasma is a critical factor in determining the subsequent plasma dynamics, influencing factors such as density and temperature profiles.
 Some ablation models support multiple isotopes with a maximum of two isotopes in the mixture.
-The atomic weight of the second pellet material is specified by \texttt{APEL2}, and its fraction out of the total pellet material is determined by \texttt{FPEL2}.
+The atomic weight of the second pellet material is specified by \mc{array parameter} \texttt{APEL2}, and its fraction out of the total pellet material is determined by \texttt{FPEL2}.
 By default, \texttt{FPEL2} is set to 0, indicating a pure pellet with atomic weight equal to \texttt{APEL}.

-Some pellet models in TRANSP are not fully verified, so users need to coordinate with TRANSP developers to understand the current status and availability of these models.
+\mc{The pellet models in TRANSP, controlled by the \texttt{KPELLET} parameters, are not yet fully verified and are currently disabled.
+However, users interested in contributing to model validation may request access on an individual basis for verification and validation studies.
+Until full validation is completed, this option will only be enabled for users who specifically request these capabilities.
+A comprehensive description of the model validation process, including inputs and outputs, will be provided in a separate paper detailing the verification and validation efforts.}